-Graduate programs in the area of child psychology include masters' and doctoral degrees, and are offered at universities and occasionally online at the master's level.
-Child psychology may also be labeled as developmental psychology, and may be a specialization at the master's degree level within a psychology degree.
+Graduate programs in the area of child psychology include masters' and doctoral degrees.
+Child psychology may also be labeled as developmental psychology and can be found as a specialization within a master's degree psychology program.
+Some master's degree programs are available online.

-Applicants generally will need an undergraduate degree in psychology or a related field.
 Master's degrees usually take two years to earn, while doctoral degrees can take around five years.
+In order to graduate, master's students may be required to complete a thesis.
 Doctoral graduates typically need to meet licensing requirements to practice child or developmental psychology.
+Applicants generally will need an undergraduate degree in psychology or a related field.

 Master's Degree in Psychology